ragabelsayed/Chat-App/README.md

 # Used in it:
 - Firebase as backend.
 - Firebase packages like
-     * Authentication
+     * Authentication.
-     * Cloud Firestore
+     * Cloud Firestore.
-     * Realtime data,
+     * Realtime data.
-     * Cloud Storage,
+     * Cloud Storage.
-     * Push notification
+     * Push notification.